Marker-Inc-Korea/RAGchain-docs/ragchain-structure/README.md

 ### [LLM](llm/)

-Finally comes the `LLM` module - it uses retrieved passages as input to answer user queries.
+Finally, comes the `LLM` module - it uses retrieved passages as input to answer user queries.
 Tjhe `LLM` module also supports stream, custom prompt, custom models, and chat history for your use cases.

 ### [Reranker](./#reranker)